Skip to Content

 Buffets have been a staple of the Las Vegas culinary scene for decades, and although fewer are open now than before the pandemic, plenty of options remain that span the price/quality spectrum.

-As I’ve personally eaten at every buffet in Las Vegas, I thought it would be fun to highlight the best of the best.
+As I’ve personally eaten at every Las Vegas buffet, I thought it would be fun to highlight the best of the best.

 While that cash outlay is no joke, rest assured, you’re paying for quality.
-These buffets are a FAR cry from the troughs of goop you saw on “Vegas Vacation”.
+These buffets are a FAR cry from the troughs of yellow and blue goop you saw on “Vegas Vacation”.

-Instead of vats of institutional mashed potatoes and gravy, these high-end buffets serve unique, high-quality items like squid ink pasta, wild boar, salmon with seared tomato creme, and even bone marrow.
+Instead of troughs of institutional mashed potatoes and gravy, these high-end buffets serve unique, high-quality items like squid ink pasta, wild boar, salmon with seared tomato creme, and even bone marrow.

 While my breakdown of the best buffets on the Strip and nearby in Las Vegas will include pictures from my visit, MANY more photos can be seen by clicking through to my full review of each buffet.